-The Graduate School of Governance Studies was established following the enactment, in the year 2000, of the Comprehensive Decentralization Law (so-called decentralization reform).
-It aims to nurture diverse human resources who would engage in the governance of public affairs (collaborative governance and cooperation).
-Specifically, they are (1) elected representatives and leaders of local governments, and civil servants involved in politics and administration.
-(2) activists of private non-profit organizations engaged in solving domestic problems as well as in international cooperation, business managers and employees of private companies, those doing specialized jobs (professionals such as architects, administrative scriveners, and tax accountants, technical experts such as public health nurses. master consumer affairs advisors, etc.), and (3) civil servants engaged in administration of their respective countries.
-These are human resources expected to successfully serve the regions from where they hail.
+The Graduate School of Governance Studies aims to nurture diverse human resources who would engage in the governance of public affairs (collaborative governance and cooperation).
+Specifically, they are (1) elected representatives and leaders of local governments, and civil servants involved in politics and administration, (2) activists of private non-profit organizations engaged in solving domestic problems as well as in international cooperation, business managers and employees of private companies, those doing specialized jobs (professionals such as architects, administrative scriveners, and tax accountants, technical experts such as public health nurses, master consumer affairs advisors, etc.), and (3) civil servants engaged in administration of their respective countries.
+By obtaining (1) professional knowledge and ability to create public policy, (2) coordinating and problemsolving ability in the society, and (3) international perspectives, they are expected to successfully serve the society from where they hail.